Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

   .. function:: GetCount(Option := "")

+     Calls `LV_GetCount() <https://autohotkey.com/docs/commands/ListView.htm#LV_GetCount()>`_.
+It is recommended you use the methods above, however.

+	:param Option: What kind of rows to count.
-     Gets the amount of rows.
+	:return: Amount of rows.

-     :param Row: Which row to insert the new row at.

   .. function:: GetNext(Start := 0, Option := "")

-     Gets the next checked or focused row after ``Start``, use the two methods below.
-Use ``GetSelected()`` if you're trying to get all selected rows.
+     Calls `LV_GetNext() <https://autohotkey.com/docs/commands/ListView.htm#LV_GetNext>`_.
+It is recommended you use the methods above, however.

+	:param Start: Which row to start at when finding the next.
+	:param Option: What kind of row to find.
 	:return: Row number of the next checked or focused row.